 Competitive bidding processes, once the preserve of big buyouts, are now a feature of M&A transactions of all sizes.
 As many acquisitive corporates and PE investors know, there is a game to be played in any auction process, and bidders will win or lose depending on the quality of their offers.
-Money will always matter, but where pricing is close, other key factors can give one offer that critical edge over another.

 This month we identify five ways to distinguish your final offer letter and help seal the deal.